kizu/kizu.ru/src/posts/2025-03-24-svg-linked-parameters-workaround/index.en.md

 While the most common use case for SVG today is icons, there are more things we can do with it.
 Initially, I wanted to add many more use cases but found myself wanting to finish the article instead.
 Thus, I will look into just one such case, and I invite you to experiment with SVG for other purposes too.

 This last demo was the use case that [sparked](#the-spark) this article.
-[Ivan Reese](https://ivanish.ca/) was working on an implementation of link underlines for the [Ink & Switch](https://www.inkandswitch.com/) research lab’s website, with SVGs credited to [Todd Matthews](https://www.seaofclouds.com/) and Ink & Switch.
+[Ivy Reese](https://ivy.boo/) was working on an implementation of link underlines for the [Ink & Switch](https://www.inkandswitch.com/) research lab’s website, with SVGs credited to [Todd Matthews](https://www.seaofclouds.com/) and Ink & Switch.
 The underlines should vary semi-randomly from one to another and change color alongside their link’s color when hovered or focused.

 With the technique from this article, it is possible to achieve both: